 One of our best performing coaching clients worked in an administrative support function at BCG and transitioned to a consultant role.
 He is the rare exception that proves the rule.

 You are welcome to post any comments and questions below.
+As you can imagine we receive many requests for help and as much as we would like to respond to them all, we just do not have the time.
 To ensure our responses reach as many readers as possible, questions will only be answered in our iTunes podcasts.
 This allows us to offer both thoughtful and meaningful answers that help improve your career.
 If you ask a question please offer as many details as possible.
-It is not possible for us to offer customized and valuable feedback if the details are vague or missing.
+It is difficult to offer customized and valuable feedback if the details are vague or missing.
 It helps to provide more facts and leave out your interpretation of what happened.
 It is better to write “Duke MBA, graduated 2 years ago and working in Wells Fargo Technology Support,” than “a Top-10 MBA, recent graduate working for a large bank’s internal technology team.”
 The advice we offer would be very different for each and we would select the first type of question to answer.